Sophia Flörsch: 2018 Macau Grand Prix

 From 15 to 18 November 2018, Flörsch participated in the Formula 3 World Cup at the 2018 Macau Grand Prix.
-During the main race, on Lap 4, she made contact with fellow driver Jehan Daruvala, who was reportedly slowing for erroneously-displayed yellow flags on the straight between Mandarin Corner (Turn 2) and Lisboa Bend (Turn 3).
-This caused a front left suspension failure, catapulting her car into Lisboa Bend sideways at high speed, launching off Sho Tsuboi's car, through the catch-fencing and smashing into a photographers' bunker, before landing back onto the wheels.
-Flörsch was reported as conscious post-crash and was hospitalised along with Tsuboi, two photographers and a marshal.
-She was later diagnosed with a spinal fracture, for which she underwent a surgery lasting almost 10 hours the following day, subsequently reported as successful with “no fear of paralysis”, by her race team leader, Frits van Amersfoort.
+During the main race, on lap four, she made contact with fellow driver Jehan Daruvala, who was reportedly slowing for erroneously displayed yellow flags on the straight between Mandarin Corner (Turn 2) and Lisboa Bend (Turn 3).
+This caused a front left suspension failure, catapulting her car into Lisboa Bend sideways at high speed, launching off Sho Tsuboi's car, through the catch fencing and smashing into a photographers' bunker, before landing back onto the wheels.
+Flörsch was reported as conscious post crash and was hospitalised along with Tsuboi, two photographers, and a marshal.
+She was later diagnosed with a spinal fracture, for which she underwent surgery lasting almost ten hours the following day, subsequently reported as successful with "no fear of paralysis", by her race team owner and team principal, Frits van Amersfoort.

 Formula Regional

 On 14 December 2018, Van Amersfoort Racing confirmed that Flörsch would race for the team in the European F3 replacement series, Formula European Masters, in 2019.
 After this series folded before a round was contested, Flörsch and VAR switched to the Formula Regional European Championship for updated Formula 3 machinery.
-Having joined the championship only one week before the opening race, the team struggled throughout the entire season, and Flörsch could only manage 7th place in the drivers' standings.
+Having joined the championship just one week before the opening race, the team struggled throughout the season, but Flörsch managed seventh place in the standings with points in all 24 races and a fastest lap at the Red Bull Ring.